GT-610/chinese-character-matching-captcha-recognition/README.md

 ## Installation

 1. Clone the repo.
 2. It's recommanded to create a virtual environment before proceeding.
+Either `Conda` / `Mamba` or `Virtualenv` are ok.
 3. Install the required packages.
 You can do this by running `pip install -r requirements.txt`.
+4. Download the dataset from the Release page, and unzip `data` folder into the repo root directory.
-4. Check and comment or uncomment the appropriate section in `main.py`.
+5. Check and comment or uncomment the appropriate section in `main.py`.
-4. Run `python main.py`.
+6. Run `python main.py`.

 ## License
 This project is licensed under the [MIT License](LICENSE).